oVirt/ovirt-site/source/db-issues/materializedviews.html.md

          MtCreatemy_mtIndexes - Creates needed indexes on my_mt
          Those indexes should be defined in the "Snapshot Materialized Views Index Definitions Section" in post_upgrade/0020_create_materialized_views.sql file.

 Those SP are called automatically when a Snapshot Materialized View is refreshed to boost refresh performance.

-3) You can call **IsMaterializedViewRefreshed** to check if it is time to refresh the view and if yes call **RefreshMaterializedView** manually.
+3) You can call **IsMaterializedViewRefreshed** to check if it is time to refresh the view and if yes call **RefreshMaterializedView** manually.</br> or</br> You can define a cron job that calls **RefreshAllMaterializedViews** that loops over all Snapshot Materialized Views and refreshes it automatically </br>

-        or
-        You can define a cron job that calls `**`RefreshAllMaterializedViews`**` that loops over all  Snapshot Materialized Views and refreshes it automatically
         `**`RefreshAllMaterializedViews`**` recieves a boolean v_force flag, please set this flag to false when calling it from a cron job in order to update the materialized views only when needed.
         (This SP is called with v_force = true after create/upgrade DB)